treyhunner/treyhunner.github.com/source/_posts/2019-03-25-abusing-and-overusing-list-comprehensions-in-python.markdown

 ## Loops disguised as comprehensions

+Sometimes you'll encounter code that uses a comprehension syntax but breaks the spirit of what comprehensions are used for.

-This code looks like a comprehension:
+For example, this code looks like a comprehension:

 ```python
 [print(n) for n in range(1, 11)]